-When your kids ask, “What’s for dinner,” do the same 5-6 family dinner ideas run through your head?
+When your kids ask, “What’s for dinner?” do the same 5-6 family dinners run through your head?
 Does the thought of those options make you want to scream?
 We get that.Jump to Recipe

 Whether it’s macaroni and cheese or Grandma’s chicken soup, families can often live by the same few recipes.
 It can be hard to break from the rut of the same family meals!
 Luckily, we’ve got you covered with some recipes for family dinners that will have everyone pleasantly surprised and delighted!
 Whether you’re looking for healthy options or easy dinner ideas, the whole family may find a new favorite.

 *This article contains affiliate links.
 It doesn’t cost you anything, but if you click on the link and buy something, we’ll earn a small commission to help our writing team create more great articles.*

 What Are Some Great Ideas for Family Dinners?

 Kids may love to eat burgers, pasta, and pizza.
 But that doesn’t mean there aren’t healthy family dinners they’ll still enjoy!
 Instead of reaching for that frozen meal again, try one of these dinner recipes perfect for weeknight madness.

 Shrimp Tacos With Pineapple – The whole family will love this seafood twist on the classic taco.
 Instead of beef, get out the frozen or fresh shrimp!
 With some avocado, red onion, fresh salsa, cilantro, chili-lime seasoning, and grilled pineapple, you’ll have a fantastic meal with lots of flavors.

 Glazed Chicken & Broccoli – This balanced dinner is great for consuming some essential food groups.
 All you have to do is take teriyaki-tossed chicken drumsticks with broccoli and throw them on the sheet pan.
 You can also add fingerling or sweet potatoes!